-The indenture that will govern our senior notes and agreements governing our credit facility and other future indebtedness contain or will contain various covenants limiting our ability and the ability of specified subsidiaries of ours to, among other things:
+The agreements governing our credit facility, the indenture governing both the outstanding and exchange notes and other future indebtedness contain or will contain various covenants limiting our ability and the ability of specified subsidiaries of ours to, among other things:

-- pay distributions on, redeem or repurchase our equity interests or redeem or repurchase our subordinated debt; - make investments; - incur or guarantee additional indebtedness or issue preferred securities;

-- create or incur certain liens; - enter into agreements that restrict distributions or other payments from our restricted subsidiaries to us; - consolidate, merge or transfer all or substantially all of our assets; - engage in transactions with affiliates; - create unrestricted subsidiaries; - create non-guarantor subsidiaries; - enter into sale and leaseback transactions; and - engage in any material business other than a permitted business.
+- · pay distributions on, redeem or repurchase our equity interests or redeem or repurchase our subordinated debt; - · make investments; - · incur or guarantee additional indebtedness or issue preferred securities; - · create or incur certain liens; - · enter into agreements that restrict distributions or other payments from our restricted subsidiaries to us; - consolidate, merge or transfer all or substantially all of our assets; - · engage in transactions with affiliates; - create unrestricted subsidiaries; - · create non-guarantor subsidiaries; - · enter into sale and leaseback transactions; and - engage in any material business other than a permitted business.

 These restrictions could limit our ability and the ability of our subsidiaries to obtain future financings, make needed capital expenditures, withstand a future downturn in our business or the economy in general, conduct operations or otherwise take advantage of business opportunities that may arise.
-For example, the indenture governing our senior notes will limit our ability to distribute available cash to our unitholders if our fixed charge coverage ratio is less than 1.75 to 1.00.
-In addition, our credit facility contains covenants requiring us to maintain specified financial ratios and satisfy other financial conditions.
+Our credit facility contains covenants requiring us to maintain specified financial ratios and satisfy other financial conditions.
 We may be unable to meet those ratios and conditions.
-Any future breach of these covenants and our failure to meet any of those ratios and conditions could result in the acceleration of our debt and other financial obligations.
+Any future breach of these covenants and our failure to meet any of those ratios and conditions could result in a default under the terms of our credit facility, which could result in the acceleration of our debt and other financial obligations.
 If we were unable to repay these amounts, the lenders could initiate a bankruptcy proceeding or liquidation proceeding or proceed against the collateral.